MISSING OUT ON PURPOSE

 My kindergarten teacher once told my mother she was concerned because I preferred to play alone.

-I used to think peace came from knowing the way.
+I used to think peace meant having the map.

 —Tonya Snyder